 Arc'teryx has kept busy, updating their gear in ways we could not have fathomed just a few years ago.
 They continue to lead the charge in technical climbing apparel, setting the bar impressively high.
 With this jacket, we were impressed by the breathability to weatherproof ratio.
 You get some serious storm protection, which demands a thicker material, which often makes a jacket feel warmer (it's harder for your body heat to pump moisture out of a thicker jacket, generally), but they've lightened this severe-weather jacket enough that we still enjoyed wearing it on cold ski tours and especially on cold, long ice climbs.
 Outstanding.

 Additionally, the jacket has pit zips that allow you to dump heat in a hurry, so if you pick up the pace, you don't have to worry about sweating out your inner layers.
 Breathability is an important consideration for this jacket, but it is designed for severely cold climates.
-For warmer and more humid climates, we think you'll be psyched to check out the Arc'teryx Beta SL or the OR Clairvoyant.
+For warmer and more humid climates, we think you'll be psyched to check out the Arc'teryx Beta SL Hybrid.

 At 10 ounces, this is still only a mid-weight jacket in this review.
 For the amount of storm protection you get out of it, this is a truly mind-boggling feat.
 Nice work, Arc'teryx.
 This jacket is stunningly lightweight for what it is.
-If light weight is your first priority, you'll love the Arc'teryx Beta SL and likely the OR Clairvoyant as well as the Arc'teryx Beta AR.
+If lightweight is your first priority, we love the Arc'teryx's Beta SL Hybrid and Beta AR.

 There is also an internal zippered chest pocket.
 All these chest pockets make our hearts swoon.
 This jacket also has some details for the style of climbing you're likely to be doing in it: the adjustable hem has oversized buttons that allow you to adjust the waist tightness easily with gloves; the same story for two of the four adjustment points on the hood.